Elaine Anthony: Biography

 Anthony was born in New York City, New York in 1943, to Jack Murray Anthony, a cartoonist for The New Yorker.
 She and her identical twin sister, Carol Anthony were raised in Connecticut.
 Anthony attended Stephens College in Columbia, Missouri.
 She completed a Bachelor of Fine Arts degree from Rhode Island School of Design in 1996.

 In 1991, she received an award from the Pollock-Krasner Foundation.
 Her work was the subject of a retrospective in 1996, at the Neuberger Museum of Art in Purchase, New York.

-Watercolors are her first love, but she also enjoyed using interactive acrylics and pastels, which were great for painting animals.

 In 1964, she married a Spanish architect, Pedro Sánchez de Movellán.
 She had lived in Mexico City for 20 years, her husband Sánchez de Movellán worked for the firm of Luis Barragan.
 In 1982, the marriage ended in divorce.

 In 1991, Anthony married Bernard Wharton.
 Elaine Anthony died on October 29, 1996, in her home in West Redding, Connecticut, at the age of 53.